Falkirk F.C.: Rise up the leagues

+Despite being a newly promoted team with one of the division's lowest budgets, Falkirk qualified for the "top six" on 4 April 2026 – guaranteeing a minimum finish of 6th after the top-tier league split into halves.

+Additionally, the club reached the Scottish Cup semi-finals, eliminating fellow Premiership sides Dundee United and league leaders Hearts en route.

+In late April 2026, Falkirk manager John McGlynn was named on the three man shortlist for PFA Scotland Manager of the Year, marking his third consecutive nomination after winning the award in the two prior seasons.

 Colours and badge

 Falkirk's traditional colours are navy blue and white, which the team first wore during the 1882 season.
 However, the club's first strip, thin blue and white horizontal hoops on the jersey and socks, was worn between 1876 and 1880.
 This was replaced with a blue jersey and white shorts, which has featured predominantly since.
 Touches of red were introduced to the strip in the late 1930s – mostly on the socks – was worn until the early 1960s, re-introduced in the mid-1970s and has since been featured in the team's kit.
 For the 2017–18 season the kit consisted of a navy blue jersey, white shorts and navy socks.

 Falkirk's current crest is a stylised version of the Falkirk Steeple, a dominant landmark of the town.
 During the 2007–08 season the club used a crest – known as "The Highlander" – that was worn during the club's 1957 Scottish Cup win as a 50th anniversary tribute to the players.
 Kit manufacturer Umbro supplied the club's kit for the 1977–78 season.
 Other kits have been supplied by Bukta, Patrick and Le Coq Sportif.
 The current supplier is O'Neill's and the club's shirt sponsor is Crunchy Carrots.
 Recent sponsors include Central Demolition, Budweiser Budvar, John R Weir Mercedes Group and Beazer Homes.